input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 We will have to be able to initialise a sidechain with some knowledge about the other chain.
 We will use the `VersionOracle` for this purpose.
-As it was mentioned in the [Update Strategy][update_str] document, the `VersionOracle` of a sidechain is the Single Source of Truth holding the reference scripts of the validators and currency symbols.
+As it was mentioned in the [Update Strategy][update_str] document, the `VersionOracle` of a sidechain is the single source of truth holding the reference scripts of the validators and currency symbols.
 Reference scripts are attached to UTxOs at the `VersionOracleValidator` address, with a datum called `VersionOracle` storing the `scriptId`, a unique ID for the Plutus script, and the `version`